Jamisu/CatchTheFood/README.md

 -   `npm run code-coverage` - generate code coverage report
 -   `npm run code-style-check` - run's eslint and prettier check on your code

-enjoy
+use arrowLeft and arrowRight to control the Knight enjoy